 For instance, if you have five different product lines, you can create quotas based on which product is more in trend, which product you need to sell more this quarter, and strategies to achieve the same.

 This way, your team will know which product to prioritize and achieve their sales quota seamlessly!

 What are the types of sales quotas?

-Let’s find what are the different types of sales quotas to determine which one will work best for your company.
+Let’s find out what are the different types of sales quotas to determine which one will work best for your company.

 1. Profit quota

-The primary focus of profit quota is on the gross profit of the sale, not total revenue.
+The primary focus of the profit quota is on the gross profit of the sale, not total revenue.

 You can find gross profit by subtracting the cost of goods and acquisition cost from total revenue.
 This method motivates the reps to focus on the profit generated from each product sold, not the total revenue.

 Therefore, your sales reps will be inclined to close more high-value clients to reach their sales quota faster.